tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 1. **None of these laws is hardwired.** It's easy to find examples where relative-value effects go in the opposite direction predicted by each of the above laws.
 Each of the papers above are only able to give the impression of unifying all the observed effects by selective use of the evidence, selective use of predictions, or inconsistent interpretation of the laws that they propose.

-2. However **each of these laws has intuitive appeal because it fits a rational inference in certain situations.** E.g., in some subset of cases it's rational to infer the marginal value of a quantity from the range of quantities.
-However this is only true in a subset of cases, and when we step outside that subset, the law stops working, and instead behaviour is governed by the inference.
-Thus each of these laws (range, magnitude, etc.) are given at the wrong level, they don't identify the deep reason for these effects.
+2. However **each of these laws has intuitive appeal because it fits a rational inference in certain situations.** E.g., in some subset of cases the range of values *is* a good informative cue about the value of that attribute.
+However this is only true in a subset of cases, and when we step outside that subset, the law stops working, and instead behaviour is governed by the inference (and this explains where the counterexamples come from, as in the previous point).
+Thus each of these laws (range, magnitude, etc.) are given at the wrong level: we cannot predict comparison effects just from the distribution of quantities on each dimension.

 3. Despite this, **relative-value effects are *not* entirely rational inferences.** We know that because many of the effects still work even when people are aware that there is no ground for the inference -- e.g. when the choice set is generated randomly.
 Thus the inferences must be being performed *pre-consciously*.